 WPF Takes Advantage of Modern Hardware

-Multiple monitors are now much more common and high-definition displays are the norm in engineering offices.
+Multiple monitors are now much more common and high-definition, 4k displays are becoming the norm in engineering offices.
 Many displays ship with their DPI (dots per inch) set to 120 instead of the standard 96.
 Forms-based programs have to play tricks to try to make things look the same when changing DPI, but it doesn’t work very well.
 Instead of the user interface (UI) looking sharper, the UI just gets smaller.
 WPF however is DPI independent.
 So if you have two monitors with different DPI settings, Hydrology Studio automatically adjusts itself to the hardware its running on.

 It’s built on top of DirectX, (commonly used in high-tech computer games) which can take advantage of new graphics cards as they come out.
 Compare the windows, charts and graphs Hydrology Studio renders with equivalent charts in your existing forms-based programs.